RandolphKahle/doit-notes/aws-vpc.md

 # Amazon Virtual Private Cloud.

+The Amazon VPC is the networking sub-structure that connects various compute resources using the Internet Protocol (IP).
+It also supports a subset of ICMP.
+It *does not support* [[network-protocol-multicast]].

 Allows you to build and launch resources in an isolated section of the AWS system.

 ## Concepts